MountainCat1/DnD/general.md

 ---

 ### Getting Downed
-- Each time you fall unconscious by dropping to 0 HP, you gain **2 points of exhaustion**.
+- Each time you regain unconscious by dropping to 0 HP, you gain **2 points of exhaustion**.
+The only exception is if you rolled a natural 20 on a death saving throw to regain 1 HP.

 ---